rfay/OpenSSH-LPK/README.md

 What I did to create this:

-1. apt-get source openssh
+apt-get source openssh

-2. Altered the version.h patch in debian/patches
+Altered the version.h patch in debian/patches

+Using dquilt to add the openssh-lpk patch

+      apt-get source openssh
+      cd openssh-5.5p1
-3. Using dquilt to add the openssh-lpk patch apt-get source openssh cd openssh-5.5p1 dquilt pop -a  # so that we can apply the LPK patch first dquilt import contrib-openssh-lpk-5.5p1-0.3.13.patch
+      dquilt pop -a  # so that we can apply the LPK patch first dquilt import contrib-openssh-lpk-5.5p1-0.3.13.patch
       dquilt push
       dquilt refresh
       dquilt header -e

       while dquilt push
       do
         dquilt refresh
       done

-4. Added the lpk-makefile.patch which changes debian/rules to use appropriate CFLAGS and LDFLAGS dquilt import lpk-makefile.patch dquilt push dquilt refresh
+Added the lpk-makefile.patch which changes debian/rules to use appropriate CFLAGS and LDFLAGS

+    dquilt import lpk-makefile.patch
+    dquilt push
+    dquilt refresh

 Although this seemed enormously difficult just getting through all the debian technology, it seems that the only actual work to be done was: